SigNoz/signoz.io/blog/2022-05-26-opentelemetry-kafka.md

 In this article, we will use SigNoz as our backend analysis tool.
 SigNoz is a full-stack open-source APM tool that can be used for storing and visualizing the telemetry data collected with OpenTelemetry.
 It is built natively on OpenTelemetry and works on the OTLP data formats.

 SigNoz provides query and visualization capabilities for the end-user and comes with out-of-box charts for application metrics and traces.
+It also provides logs management.
+With logs, metrics, and traces under a single dashboard, SigNoz is a open-stop open source observability platform.

 Now let’s get down to implementing OpenTelemetry libraries for tracing Kafka clients.